nymexhub/Theatherflix/README.md

 ## Contact and Communications

 ### **Note:**
-_Feel free to contact Felipe: felipe@nodeio.us if you wanna Fork the project to try something unique, and learn and test, and feel an Open Source Project in your hands too._
+_Feel free to contact Felipe: felipealfonsog@fleep.io if you wanna Fork the project to try something unique, and learn and test, and feel an Open Source Project in your hands too._

 ## Authors and contribs nowadays.